Papineau (horse)

-Papineau (foaled 6 April 2000) was a British-bred Thoroughbred racehorse.
+Papineau (6 April 2000 – 4 February 2024) was a British-bred Thoroughbred racehorse.
 Unraced as a juvenile, he showed promise as a three-year-old in France, winning two races including the Prix de l'Avre.
 As a four-year-old, he was campaigned in England and was unbeaten in three starts.
 After winning a minor race on his seasonal debut he won a strongly-contested edition of the Henry II Stakes and then recorded his biggest success in the Ascot Gold Cup.
 He made two appearances as a five-year-old but failed to recover his best form.

 Background

 Papineau was a chestnut horse with a white blaze and three white socks bred in the United Kingdom.
 He was foaled after the death of his breeder Peter Winfield.
 Papineau's dam Early Rising was bought for $160,000 by Tony Lakin on behalf of Winfield at Keeneland in November 1988.
 She was a very successful broodmare producing several other winners including Silver Patriarch, who won the St Leger in 1997 and the Coronation Cup in 1998.

 Papineau was sired by Singspiel an exceptional international campaigner whose wins included the Canadian International Stakes, Japan Cup, Dubai World Cup, Coronation Cup and International Stakes.
 The best of his other progeny have included Moon Ballad, Solow and Dar Re Mi.

-The colt was acquired by Sheikh Mohammed and sent into training with André Fabre in France.
+The colt was acquired by Sheikh Mohammed's Godolphin system and sent into training with André Fabre before being switched to Saeed bin Suroor.

 Racing career

 2003: three-year-old season

-On his racecourse debut, Papineau started favourite for the Prix Aveu over 2400 metres at Saint-Cloud Racecourse on 2 April.
+On his racecourse debut, Papineau started as the favourite for the Prix Aveu over 2400 metres at Saint-Cloud Racecourse on 2 April.
 Ridden by Christophe Soumillon he led for most of the way before being caught in the final strides and beaten a short head by Touch of Land, a colt who went on to win two editions of the Prix Dollar.
 At the end of the month over the same course and distance he recorded his first success, beating Well Dressed by one and a half lengths.
-In May, he was moved up in class for the Listed Prix de l'Avre at Longchamp Racecourse and started the 1/5 favourite against four opponents.
+In May, he was moved up in class for the Listed Prix de l'Avre at Longchamp Racecourse and started as the 1/5 favourite against four opponents.
 Ridden by Soumillon, he raced in third place before taking the lead 100 metres out and won by a neck from Affirmative Action.
-On 1 June, Papineau started the 8/1 third favourite for the Group One Prix du Jockey Club at Chantilly Racecourse in which he was ridden by Frankie Dettori.
+On 1 June, Papineau started as the 8/1 third favourite for the Group One Prix du Jockey Club at Chantilly Racecourse in which he was ridden by Frankie Dettori.
 After taking the lead in the straight he weakened in the closing stages and finished fifth of the seven runners behind Dalakhani.
 After the race, Dettori said "He was the first beaten and the ground was too fast for this colt".

-At the end of the year, Papineau was transferred to Sheikh Mohammed's Godolphin Racing team and was trained from then on by Saeed bin Suroor.
-Before he raced again he was gelded.
+At the end of the year, Papineau was transferred to Sheikh Mohammed's Godolphin Racing team and was trained by André Fabre and then by Saeed bin Suroor.
+He was a gelding.